Tag Archives: Bring a Trailer

 Gallery:

-The car comes with refurbishment records, a tool kit, and a clean California title in the name of the seller’s trust.
+The car has a clean Carfax report that shows no accidents or other damage.
+It comes with manufacturer’s literature, and a clean California title in the name of the owner’s LLC.

 Source: Bring a Trailer